IlyaSemenov/graphql-orm/README.md

 // In real projects, you will want to separate models, typedefs,
 // model resolvers, and the server into their own modules.

+import { ApolloServer, ApolloServerOptions } from "@apollo/server"
-import { ApolloServer } from "apollo-server"
+import { startStandaloneServer } from "@apollo/server/standalone"
 import gql from "graphql-tag"
 import Knex from "knex"
 import { Model } from "objection"